alexandrashelley/CV/README.md

 - Philosophy: B
 ## <a name="interests">Things that bring me joy (interests) 🌞</a>

-- Drawing (it's my form of meditation!)
+- Drawing (it's my form of meditation! 🧘‍♀️)
-- Losing myself in the world of gaming
+- Repairing generators and reaching the final ring in the world of gaming 🎮
-- Watching films and ticking them off my letterboxd
+- Watching films and immediately rating them on my letterboxd 🎥
-- Cooking plant-based goodness
+- Cooking plant-based goodness 🌱